Muhammad-Ashraf9/PD/AdvancedSQL/AdvancedSQL-Day3.md

 group by rollup(ProductID,SalesmanName)
--- this will give us the total quantity for each product for each salesman -- 15 rows : rollup works on the first column only(product id)
+-- this will give us the total quantity for each product for each salesman -- 15 rows : rollup works on the first column only(product id) -- +1: is sum of all the quantities
+-- +3: is the sum of the quantities for each product -- +1: is the sum of the quantities for each product for each salesman

 select SalesmanName,ProductID,sum(quantity) as "Quantities" from sales group by rollup(SalesmanName,ProductID)

+-- to make rollup on both columns we use cube
-select ProductID,SalesmanName,sum(quantity) as "Quantities" from sales group by cube(ProductID,SalesmanName)
+-- cube: it is like result of 4 queries select ProductID,SalesmanName,sum(quantity) as "Quantities" from sales group by cube(ProductID,SalesmanName)
+-- 1. total for each product for each salesman
+--2. total for each product
+--3. total for each salesman
+-- 4. total for all

 --order by ProductID,SalesmanName